Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Fluid Approximation and Steady-State Planning

-\begin{proposition}[Decode-buffer elimination] Assume $\gamma\,\tau \ge (B-1)/B$ (solo decode more efficient).
-Then the steady-state fluid LP admits an optimal solution with $q_{d,i}^\star = 0$ for all $i$. \end{proposition}
+\begin{proposition}[Decode-buffer elimination] In the calibrated GPU regime where solo decode is at least as efficient as mixed decode, i.e., $\gamma\,\tau \ge (B-1)/B$, the steady-state fluid LP admits an optimal solution with $q_{d,i}^\star = 0$ for all $i$. \end{proposition}

-The condition in Proposition~\ref{prop:qd-zero} is natural: solo decode is strictly more efficient than mixed decode.
+The efficiency condition in Proposition~\ref{prop:qd-zero} reflects the measured prefill--decode asymmetry: a solo decode GPU uses all $B$ slots for decode, while a mixed GPU reserves one slot for prefill and runs slower decode iterations.
 Since revenue is generated only when a request \emph{finishes} decode, fluid mass held in the decode buffer yields no reward and only delays completions.
 We prove that any LP solution with $q_{d,i}>0$ can be improved by moving this backlog upstream while keeping the capacity constraints, which weakly increases the completion rate; hence, at optimality, the decode buffer is empty in steady state.

+This coupling also changes the nature of the control problem.
+Admitting prefill work does not merely add future decode demand; it also changes the mixed/solo GPU composition and hence the downstream decode service capacity available to that demand.
+As a result, the policy must regulate admission and routing jointly through occupancy targets, rather than treat routing over a fixed server pool as a separate subproblem.

 A key implication for control is that the optimal reward rate is determined by \emph{occupancy proportions}, i.e. how much GPU time is spent on prefill and how decode slots are filled.
 In a backlogged system, the fluid-optimal plan keeps both prefill and decode fully utilized and fixes the fraction of GPUs running prefills at its target level.
 The remaining design question is how to route completed prefills between mixed and solo decode so that capacity is saturated without building a decode backlog.
 This leads to a simple gate-and-route architecture: a \emph{prefill gate} that regulates the target prefill occupancy (and class mix) and a \emph{decode router} that splits work between mixed and solo decodes to keep slots busy while preventing persistent decode queues.